JacobTheJacobs/pullnllama/README.md

 # 🚀 Pulln-llama 🦙

-Welcome to Pulln-llama! 😎
+Welcome to Pulln-llama!
 This project is all about making your life easier when dealing with PR's.
-We fetch, split, and analyze diffs from your pull requests, and then send them to our friendly neighborhood Ollama for review. 🕵️‍♀️
+We fetch, split, and analyze diffs from your pull requests, and then send them to our friendly neighborhood Ollama for review.

 ## 🎯 What does it do?

-1. 🐑 Clones or pulls your repo.
+1. Clones or pulls your repo.
-2. 📬 Fetches your pull request.
+2. Fetches your pull request.
-3. 📜 Splits the diff into manageable chunks.
+3. Splits the diff into manageable chunks.
-4. 🦙 Sends each chunk to Ollama for review.
+4. Sends each chunk to Ollama for review.
-5. 🔄 Repeats the process until all diffs are reviewed.
+5. Repeats the process until all diffs are reviewed.

-## 🎉 Why is it cool?

-Because it saves you time and effort!
-Let Ollama do the heavy lifting while do other stuff. 🍹

 ## 🛠️ Setup